MonishSannathi/eCommerceApp/README.md

 2. Install Visual Studio Latest Version
 3. If any error occurs, create PurchaseOrderFiles named Folder in the project, if folder exists ignore this
 4. main -branch has the Latest code.
+5. No Database is involved.
+Just a List Data Structure is maintainted to store the data.
+So No additional installations are required.

 ## Architecture